faisallarai/meou-api/README.md

 ## Improvement

-### Add SNYK step to check vulnerabilities in images
+### Add SNYK step in the workflow to check vulnerabilities in images